 Your Body is a Spaceship – Your Genes are the Crew

 Ponder that.
-Your body is merely a vessel – a temporary host to immortal beings.
-Their sole mission is to pass themselves on to their next host, ideally one that is stronger, fitter and better able to produce a more advanced ‘spaceship’ for their next journey… Welcome to the world of intergalactic time-travelers: your genes.
+Your body is merely a vessel – a temporary host to an immortal crew.
+Their sole mission is to pass copies of themselves on to their next host, ideally, one that is stronger, fitter and better able to produce a more advanced ‘spaceship’ for the next journey.
+If they fail to do that, they risk losing billions of years of ancestral genetic information.
+Welcome to the world of true time-travelers: your genes.

-Genes – these instructions within our body – have therefore been traveling within our previous versions of spaceships.
-Successful versions of course, or they would not be with us in the first place.
-Of course, genes would not be effective without exerting its influence on the phenotype of an individual.
+Genes – these instructions within our body – have therefore been time-traveling through our ancestors.
+Successful versions of course, or they would not have come this far.
+Gene lineages abruptly end if they cannot be passed onto the offspring of an individual.
+But not all combinations of genetic information are created equal.
+Genes would not be effective if they didn’t exert an influence on the traits – or the phenotype – of an individual.

-That is to say, the instructions must affect their spaceship in an observable way.
-A change in a gene (or a group of them) must set off a series of effects leading to a change in the phenotype of the individual, which as a result is able to increase the chances of survival or reproduction.
-Such as a gene for sharper claws, or brighter feathers.
+That is to say, the instructions must affect their carrier in an observable way.
+A gene (or a group of them) must set off effects that lead to change in the phenotype, which as a result is able to increase the chances of survival or reproduction.
+Such as a gene for sharp claws, or bright feathers.

 Do Genes Work Together?

 The problem lies in the situation that there is only one body carrying an abundance of genes, both ‘good’ and ‘bad’.
-A ‘good’ gene in the company of surrounding ‘bad’ genes that cause harm to the body might be thought of as unlucky, but if such a situation arises consistently then it cannot be considered a good gene at all, as it would never be passed on to the next generation no matter how much benefit it may provide to an individual.
+A ‘good’ gene in the company of surrounding ‘bad’ genes that decrease the organism’s odds of survival might be thought of as unlucky, but if such a situation arises consistently then it cannot be considered a good gene at all.
+Even if the good gene conferred the best version of that trait, it wouldn’t be passed on to the next generation.